Xen0ph0n/MIDAS/README.md

 Version .11a
 <br>
 Latest Changes:<br>
-Added midasdb.cfg file for database config, that way I can keep it in one place to make a tool to search that DB later, and it keeps the user out of the source of midas.py<br>
+Added midas-settings.cfg file for database config and yararules/log file config, that way I can keep it in one place to make a tool to search that DB later, and it keeps the user out of the source of midas.py<br>
 Version .10a
 <br>
 Latest Changes:<br>